The Theory of Money, Part 19

 Image credit: AFP/Getty Images

 Let’s say the farmer has a bad crop.
 Maybe there was an early frost.
 These things happen.
 And it means that one of the primary sources of new wealth for the society didn’t produce as much this year.
-Unfortunately, a lot of people were planning on that additional wealth coming into society, so let’s trace the ripple effects of this bad crop!
+Unfortunately, a lot of people were planning on that additional wealth coming into society, so let’s trace the ripple effects of this bad crop.

 First, the farmer, ever since buying the tractor and expanding his farm, has been hiring a lot of farm hands lately.
 Suddenly he doesn’t need them for several months.